Sync data

 1. Design the business flow

-In this step, you combine data integration nodes and EMR Spark SQL nodes to form the data retrieval portion of the user profile analysis workflow.
-Specifically, you use the ods_raw_log_d_2oss_spark node to obtain log data from an HttpFile data source and store it in a private OSS data source, then use the ods_raw_log_d_spark node to create a simple log foreign table to retrieve user log data from private OSS data storage.
-Additionally, you use the ods_user_info_d_2oss_spark node to synchronize basic user information from a MySQL data source to a private OSS data source, and then use the ods_user_info_d_spark node to create a foreign table for retrieving basic user information from private OSS data storage.
+Combine data integration nodes and EMR Spark SQL nodes to build the data retrieval portion of the user profile analysis workflow.
+The ods_raw_log_d_2oss_spark node syncs log data from an HttpFile data source to private OSS, and the ods_raw_log_d_spark node creates an external table to query those logs.
+The ods_user_info_d_2oss_spark node syncs user information from MySQL to private OSS, and the ods_user_info_d_spark node creates an external table to query that data.

 Log on to the DataWorks console.
 In the target region, click Data Development and O&M > Data Development in the left-side navigation pane.
 Select a workspace from the drop-down list and click Go to Data Development.